Skip to Main Content Jump to Main Content

 Providing Tools & Technology

-Northeast Sight Services built the new Vision Resource Center in 2018.
+Northeast Sight Services built the Vision Resource Center in 2018

 “You can do everything that you would have normally done, except drive a car.
 Everything else, you just have to learn a new way to do it.
-We can teach you how to do it and give you the tools,” said Amy Feldman, Director of Development.
+We can teach you how to do it and give you the tools.”

 Supporting Children & Families

 Those bonds were so powerful, Northeast Sight Services decided to expand their children’s programs and create the InSight Kids Club of NEPA.
 They partner with other local agencies to accept kids from all over NEPA, not just within the borders of their service area.
-Currently, about 50-60 kids participate in fun, monthly activities like cooking classes, art classes, field trips and more.
+Monthly activities include cooking classes, art classes, field trips and more.
 The club provides family support groups to help parents too.

 Teens aren’t left out either.
-The Transition Assistance Program, which is geared toward high school students, prepares them for life after graduation, whether they’re going off to college or entering into the workforce.
+The Transitioning to Independence Program, which is geared toward high school students, prepares them for life after graduation, whether they’re going off to college or entering into the workforce.

 Prevention & Education

-Northeast Sight Services not only assists people who are blind and visually impaired, but also works to prevent vision loss in the first place.
-The nonprofit provides vision screenings across the region.
+Northeast Sight Services not only supports individuals who are blind or visually impaired but also focuses on preventing vision loss.
+The nonprofit conducts vision screenings throughout the region to identify potential issues early.

-Prevention is especially important for children, which is why Northeast Sight Services screens about 5,000 kids a year at kindergarten registrations, preschools and daycares.
-Parents might not think twice if their child is holding an iPad too close to their face, just figuring that “kids will be kids.”
-But the screenings can reveal if there’s actually a vision issue at play.
+Prevention is especially critical for children, which is why Northeast Sight Services screens approximately 5,000 kids annually at kindergarten registrations, preschools and daycares.
+Parents might dismiss behaviors like holding an iPad too close, assuming it’s typical, but these screenings often uncover underlying vision problems.

 “Little kids don’t realize that that’s not how they’re supposed to be seeing.
 They just go about their day,” explained Amy.

-At one screening, volunteers from Northeast Sight Services discovered that a child had no vision in one eye.
-His parents then took him to a specialist, who found that he had a tumor on his optic nerve.
-The tumor would have probably gone unnoticed until more serious symptoms arose.
+At one screening, volunteers discovered a child had no vision in one eye.
+His parents sought a specialist who diagnosed a tumor on his optic nerve—a condition that would have otherwise gone unnoticed until more severe symptoms developed.

 “They were able to do all the things they needed to do to correct that.
 And they really credited the organization with early identification for that, because it’s not usually found early,” said Sara.